-Here in the upstate we are definitely blessed with a lot of breathtaking outdoor destinations.
+Here in the Upstate we are definitely blessed with a lot of breathtaking outdoor destinations.
 Unfortunately, with younger children in tow and the absence of a play structure, it’s hard to know how to make the most of those natural gems.
 If you find yourself heading out to just such a place, getting out of the car, soaking in the beauty, and then a few minutes later looking around and saying “ok, now what?”
 Here is the solution.

-Kids in Parks is a user-friendly website includes an always expanding list of nationwide locations that are considered TRACK trails.
+Kids in Parks is a user-friendly website that includes an always-expanding list of nationwide locations that are considered TRACK trails.
 It allows families to search for locations near their hometown or even for an out of town adventure.
 That includes 160 TRACK Trails in 10 states, Washington DC, and the Eastern Band of the Cherokee Nation with dozens of locations just a short drive away in North Carolina and Congaree National Park in South Carolina.

-How Kids in Parks works
+How Kids in Parks Works

 After you’ve completed one (or several) of the “Track Adventures” you can log on to the website from anywhere and begin logging your adventure.
 The process is very simple.
 You’ll need to create an account on the site that manages each child in the family.
 From there you’ll be able to track the children’s activities and what badges they have earned.
 It will even tell you how many miles have been hiked, based on the length of the trail you completed.

-Your child will receive the first of six prizes after the first activity is logged!
+Children will receive the first of six prizes after the first activity is logged!
 A pocket-sized trail tracker nature journal along with a trail tracker sticker unique to each official location or backyard adventure they log.
 Other prizes include a drawstring backpack, nature scavenger hunt bandanna, and more.